 This book is a complete reference book for HTML.
 You will get all the tags and explanations of the working of HTML in this book.
 It is quite affordable and easy to refer.
 No heavy textbook but just the right to put up a simple guide for a beginner.

 Author: Gerardus Blokdyk

 Link: Front-End Web Development

-The book that acts as the complete guide to achieving your frontend development goals.
-This very edition contains self-assessment tools which have excel dashboards to manage your progress.
+The book acts as the complete guide to achieving your front-end development goals.
+This very edition contains self-assessment tools that have excel dashboards to manage your progress.
 It also has extra resources for your projects.
 It will ensure your development to be relevant and in continuous progression.
 The latest edition has an online PDF of the book with multiple resources.